ekohilas/who-tests-the-testers/pycon-au-2024/slides.md

 <!-- .slide: data-background-image="images/thought_bubble.svg"-->

 So are generated pipelines a good idea?
-I think the author has a good view of this, which I'll do my best to summarise
+I think the authors have a good view of this, which I'll do my best to summarise

 ------
 <!-- .slide: data-background-image="images/gcip_quote_cons.svg"-->